 The agreement would include expanded efforts on low-carbon energy technology.
 This includes the U.S.-China Clean Energy Research Center (CERC).
 It would extend the mandate for CERC for an additional five years from 2016-2020.

 The CERC project was first announced in 2009 with funding of $150m.
 The CERC facilitates joint research and development on clean energy technology by teams of scientists and engineers from the United States and China.
 It is funded in equal parts by the United States and China, with participation from universities, research institutions and industry.

 It would also renew funding for the three existing tracks: building efficiency, clean vehicles, and advanced coal technologies with carbon capture, use and sequestration (CCUS).
 It would also feature increased attention to the nexus between energy and water.

 The United States would be expanding its work under the Climate Change Working Group (CCWG) and under the CERC, and partnering with the private sector, the United States and China will undertake a major carbon capture and storage project in China that supports a long term, detailed assessment of full-scale sequestration in a suitable, secure underground geologic reservoir.

-This CCUS project with Enhanced Water Recovery will eventually inject about 1 million tons of CO2 and create about 1.4 million cubic meters of freshwater per year.
+This CCUS project with Enhanced Water Recovery will eventually inject about 1 million tons of CO2 and create approximately 1.4 million cubic meters of freshwater per year.